 failed to use reasonable care to prevent the injuries from occurring.

 In some cases, the dog’s owner may be charged with a misdemeanor

 if the dog was previously declared dangerous, the owner negligently allows

 the dog to bite someone, and the injury sustained is a “serious

 injury.”
 A serious injury is considered one which causes serious

 disfigurement, loss of a body part or organ, or death.

 For more information,

-Greenwich personal injury attorneys at
+contact our Greenwich personal injury attorneys at

 Ivey Barnum & O’Mara and request a